Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: DLT-based applications to combat digital deception

+There are just a few articles in the literature that study the applicatibility of DLTs to face fake news and deepfakes, all of them are quite preliminary and just focus only on a specific application.
+In this section we provide an overview of the most promising solutions to leverage DLTs to identify, prevent and detect digital deception:

-conventional content moderation processes (e.g., flagging, notice and take down) rely on a centralized regulator with immediate content removal capabilities.
-This assessment is not fulfilled necessarily in DLTs, in particular in the case of permisionless ledgers, where anyone can participate or become a transaction validator, and there is no central authority.
-Therefore, additional research will be needed in this field.
+\begin{itemize} \item{Decentralized} content moderation: conventional content moderation processes (e.g., flagging, notice and take down) rely on a centralized regulator with immediate content removal capabilities.
+In DLTs, especially in the case of permissionless ledgers, anyone can participate or become a transaction validator and there is no central authority, therefore additional consensus mechanisms should be implemented.